codingteam/loglist/docs/Admin.md

 How to grant API access to the client
 -------------------------------------

-To access some site API, client should pass API token.
-To add an API token, execute the following SQL query:
+To access certain site APIs, client must pass an API token.
+To create a new token, execute the following SQL query:

 ```sql